-ACA, Obamacare, the long and short view.
+CA, Obamacare, the long and short view.
 A valiant courageous effort to help the needy sick, or a continuation of the the war between the haves and the have-nots.
+For archival interest of ACA is this essay from a staunch liberal web site, that shows a surprising view in a poll of 400 readers .

 10/13 Article in NY Times disclosing conceptual failures and cover up of the 400 million dollar ACA sign up project, with my comment.

 Prayer in City Councils-City of Greece v.
-Galloway There must be a better way--for our country and maybe even the world
+Galloway There must be a better way--for our country and maybe even the world.
+This Supreme Court case was argued in 2013 and the decision will be in Spring of 2014.

-Although a personal atheist, I recently attended an open house at the museum of Creationism in Santee CA, I wrote this article about my visit to the founder's Tom Cantor, bio-technology facility in Tecate Mexico- updated to include second open house visit three years later.
+Several years ago I attended an open house at the museum of Creationism in Santee CA, I wrote this article about my visit to the founder's Tom Cantor, bio-technology facility in Tecate Mexico- updated to include second open housein 2013

 Islam and Secular Democracy, is it compatible based on its religious tenets?
 Link is to monograph by an Islamic Scholar that gives the answer.